Casio VZ-10M: A Practical Manual for Sound Designers

 1. Press [MENU 1] → press [M1]

-2. Scroll to the Line Function → press [MENU 1]
+2. Scroll to the Line Mode function → press [MENU 1] → set PHASE → press [MENU 1] to exit

 Step 2 — Configure Line B (PHASE + External Phase ON):